-By running matching cabinetry on both sides of your rear glazing, it creates the effect of extending your living space when the doors are open in the summer.
+By running matching cabinetry on both sides of your patio door glazing, you can create the effect of extending your living space when the doors are open in the summer.

 The kitchen incorporates a built-in BeefEater outdoor BBQ, as well as a tabletop pizza oven.

-The outdoor kitchen is a social space, so make sure your design takes this into account.
+Your outdoor kitchen should be a social space in which you enjoy spending time with family and friends — so make sure your design takes this into account.